AllSpiceIO/py-allspice/examples/generate_bom/README.md

-# Example: Generate a BOM from a PrjDoc file
+# Examples: Generate a BOM and Compute COGS from a PrjDoc file

-This script example shows you how you can use the AllSpice client to generate a BOM from an Altium PrjPcb file.
+These script examples show you how to use the AllSpice client to generate a BOM and then compute the COGS from an Altium PrjPcb file.

+## BOM Generation

 To use the script, start by running:

 ```bash
 python3 generate_bom.py -h